Learn how to get effective recommendation letters to enhance your admission or job application with these tips and a template.

 The most effective recommendation will come from someone who knows you well and can speak to your character on a personal level.
 Make a list of several people who you could ask.
 You’ll probably only need three, but it’s always a good idea to have backups in case something falls through.

-If you’re applying to college, consider asking a teacher and your guidance counselor.
+If you’re applying to college, consider asking a teacher and your high school guidance counselor.
 Choose teachers of classes where you performed well (and who you had good rapport with).
 Teachers you had during your junior or senior year will have the freshest memories of you (and are likely more accustomed to writing such letters).

 Many college applications require at least one letter from your guidance counselor.
 If you don’t know this person well, don’t be afraid to make an appointment so they can learn more about you.